How Richard Sherman’s family, police and a gun dealer intervened to prevent potential tragedy

 Moss-Sherman did not immediately respond to an interview request.

-Moss-Sherman contacted a family friend employed at the King County Sheriff’s Department, seeking help obtaining an Extreme Risk Protection Order (ERPO) against Sherman.
+Moss-Sherman contacted a family friend employed at the King County Sheriff’s Department, seeking help obtaining an ERPO against Sherman.
 The novel type of protection orders, established by the voter-approved Initiative 1491 in 2016, can temporarily limit someone’s access to firearms based on threats of self-harm.

 The sheriff’s department proceeded cautiously, pondering how Sherman in a fragile mental state might respond not only to the ERPO, but to the attention it would undoubtedly generate in the news, according to the records.